Digital Mental Health (DMH)

 Work

-Methods: User interviews and surveys with BLV participants; need-finding and problem definition; synthesis into personas/segments and evidence-based recommendations for product and design.
+Methods: Explanatory sequential mixed methods; survey design and non-parametric analysis (Kruskal-Wallis); semi-structured interviews and reflexive thematic analysis; integration of quant and qual strands into evidence-based recommendations for product and design.
 Collaboration with academic advisor and community stakeholders throughout.

 End result